 Despite ongoing glacial retreat, some projections suggest that increasing winter temperatures in high-latitude latitudes, and a resulting intensification of the hydrologic cycle, may lead to greater snow accumulation (Mayo and Trabant 1984, Mayo and March 1990).
 Indeed some southeastern Alaska glaciers, including the Carroll, Johns Hopkins, Lamplugh, Reid, Margerie, Brady, and Grand Pacific glaciers in Glacier Bay (Hall et al. 1995) and the Taku glacier (Pelto and Miller 1990; Miller et al. 2003) have shown periods of advance during the latter half of the 20th century.
 It also is important to note that the effects of climate change on southeastern Alaska glaciers may be very different for tidewater glaciers in contrast to glaciers with grounded termini.
 Glaciers that terminate at tidewater typically follow their own cycles of advance and retreat that are often independent of short-term changes in regional climate.
-For example, Hunter and Powell (1993) found that terminus dynamics at the Grand Pacific and Muir Glaciers in Glacier Bay are controlled by morainal bank sediment dynamics and concluded that these tidewater glaciers are insensitive to climate forcing.
+For example, Hunter and Powell (1993) found that terminus dynamics at the Grand Pacific and Muir Glaciers in Glaciers are insensitive to climate forcing.
 Regional climate warming, however, does appear to be affecting non-tidewater glaciers in southeastern Alaska, the majority of which are receding.